The Doyle Collection (“Doyle”, “we” or “us”) is committed to protecting and respecting your privacy.

 How we use your personal data

-We will only use your personal data when the law allows us to.
-We use your personal data that we hold where it is necessary:
+We will only use your personal data when we have a lawful basis to do so.
+We obtain and use your personal data that we hold where it is necessary:

 - to take steps at your request prior to entering into a contract with you and to carry out our obligations arising from any contracts entered into between you and us including providing you with the services listed below;